colinmorris/colinmorris.github.com/_posts/2022-06-28-compound-curse-words.md

 ## The Matrix of Pejoration

-The full 66 x 73 matrix of all prefixes and suffixes is too big to fit readably in a single plot, so I've shown a 20 x 20 subset below, which includes many of the most productive affixes.
+The full 66 x 73 matrix of all prefixes and suffixes is too big to fit readably in a single plot, so I've shown a 20 x 20 subset below, which includes many of the most frequent affixes.
 Note that frequency is mapped to colour using a logarithmic scale, because it varies over several orders of magnitude.

 ![png](/assets/compound_curses/plain_matrix.png)